OctopusDeploy/blog/blog/2022-q2/configuring-linux-servers-with-runbooks/index.md

 This workflow demonstrates that runbooks can configure Linux servers.
 You created two runbooks, one that applied a web development configuration to the server and a second runbook that configured the server with a .NET configuration.

-You can create runbooks for as many different configurations as you need, ensuring each configuration is consistent and automatic each time it's created.
+You can create runbooks for as many configurations as you need, ensuring each configuration is consistent and automatic each time it's created.

 ## Conclusion

 Configuring servers can be a tedious, manual process.
-Often there are many configuration requirements for a server.
+Often, there are multiple configuration requirements for a server.
 To help with this, Octopus Runbooks provides a repeatable, automated way to configure servers.

-Runbooks can cater to specific configuration needs and be triggered when needed.
-The repeatable nature of runbooks introduces consistency in the organizational infrastructure.
-Runbooks reduce the workload for system administrators so they can focus on other tasks.
+Runbooks can cater to specific configuration needs and be triggered when required.
+The repeatable nature of runbooks introduces consistency in your organizational infrastructure.
+Runbooks also reduce the workload for system administrators so they can focus on other tasks.

-If you'd like to know more about how Octopus Runbooks can help with your deployment needs, [contact us today!](mailto:customersuccess@octopus.com)
+If you'd like to know more about how Octopus Runbooks can help with your deployment needs, [contact our Customer Success team](mailto:customersuccess@octopus.com).

 !include <q2-2022-newsletter-cta>